advice

 The Vapor Glove 7 will come.
 The exact timing and specific improvements are unknown.
 But it will come.

-When Merrell officially announces the Vapor Glove 7, I’ll get a pair for testing.
-I’ll put them through my standard testing protocol (road, trail, different distances, varying conditions).
-I’ll compare them directly to the VG6 to identify what’s changed.
+I’m getting a pair of the Vapor Glove 7 for testing.
+I’ll put them through my standard testing protocol (road, trail, different distances, varying conditions) and compare them directly to the VG6.

-• Full specifications (stack height, weight, material upgrades)
+• Full specifications (stack height, weight, material changes)

-• Comparison to the VG6 (what’s the same, what’s different)
+• Direct comparison to the VG6 (what’s the same, what’s different)

 In the Meantime: The Best Minimal Shoes Available Today